They Live: Plot

-That night, a hacker takes over television broadcasts, claiming that scientists have discovered signals that are enslaving the population and keeping them in a dream-like state, and that the only way to stop it is to shut off the signal at its source.
+A hacker takes over TV broadcasts, alerting that humanity is "their cattle" and the only way to unfold the truth is to shut off the signal at its source.
 Those watching the broadcast complain of headaches.
-Nada secretly follows Gilbert and the preacher into a nearby church and discovers them meeting with a group that includes the hacker.
-He sees scientific equipment and cardboard boxes inside.
-Nada is discovered by the blind preacher and escapes.
+Nada follows Gilbert and the preacher into the church, discovering a recording of gospel music playing that unbeknownst to Nada obscures a meeting with a group including the hacker.
+Nada also uncovers equipment and boxes inside, but escapes when he bumps into the preacher.
+The shantytown and church are destroyed in a police raid, and the hacker and preacher are brutalized by law enforcement officers.

-The shantytown and church are both destroyed in a police raid in the same night, and the hacker and preacher are beaten by riot police.
-The following day, Nada retrieves one of the boxes from the church and takes a pair of sunglasses from it, hiding the rest in a trash can.
-Nada discovers that the sunglasses make the world appear monochrome, but also reveal subliminal messages in the media to consume, reproduce, and conform.
-The glasses also reveal that many people are actually aliens with skull-like faces.

-When Nada mocks an alien woman at a supermarket, she alerts other aliens via a wristwatch-like device.
-Nada leaves but is confronted by two alien police officers.
-He kills them and steals their weapons.
-Nada enters a bank, where he sees that several of the employees and customers are aliens.
-He kills several aliens with a shotgun and escapes by taking Cable 54 employee Holly Thompson hostage.
-At Holly's home, Nada tries to get her to try on the glasses, but she knocks him out of the window and down a hill and calls the police.
+Nada retrieves one of the boxes from the church and takes a pair of sunglasses from it, concealing the box in a trash pile.
+He finds out that they make the world appear monochrome and reveal subliminal messages in the media to consume and conform.
+They also disclose that many people are ghoulish, bug-eyed aliens hiding under human façades.
+Additionally, the creatures have wristwatch communicators that allow them to teleport, along with surveillance drones.
+When aliens at a supermarket realize that Nada can detect them, he is confronted by two alien police officers.
+He kills them, steals their guns, and enters a bank, where he sees that multiple employees and customers are aliens.
+He kills several and escapes by taking a human, Holly Thompson, hostage.
+Nada attempts to persuade her to put on the glasses, but she throws him out of a window.
+While speaking to the police, Holly realizes that Nada dropped his glasses on her carpet.

-The next day, Nada returns to the alleyway and retrieves the sunglasses from a garbage truck before Frank meets Nada to give him his paycheck.
-Nada tries to get Frank to put on the glasses, but Frank thinks Nada is a murderer and wants nothing to do with him.
-Frank and Nada get into a long and violent brawl, after which Frank is too tired to prevent Nada from putting the sunglasses on him.
-After seeing the aliens and a flying saucer, Frank goes into hiding with Nada.

-Frank and Nada run into Gilbert, who leads them to a meeting of the anti-alien movement.
-At the meeting, they are given contact lenses to replace the sunglasses, and learn that the aliens are using global warming to make Earth more like their own planet, and are depleting the Earth's resources for their own gain.
-They also learn that the aliens have been bribing humans to become collaborators, promoting them to positions of power.
-Holly arrives at the meeting, apologizing to Nada.
-The meeting is raided by police and the vast majority of those present are killed, with the survivors (including Frank, Nada, and Holly) scattering.
-Nada and Frank are cornered in an alley, but they accidentally activate an alien wristwatch, opening a portal through which they escape.
+While Nada retrieves another pair of sunglasses from the trash pile, Frank comes to give him his paycheck and orders him to stay away following Nada's killing spree becoming widespread news.
+Realizing that Frank is not one of the aliens, Nada pleads with Frank to put on the glasses, but he refuses, and eventually the two come to blows.
+After a long and painful fight, Nada subdues Frank, and places the glasses on his face.
+Seeing the aliens for himself, and now believing Nada, Frank agrees to go into hiding together.
+The two run into Gilbert, who introduces them to the human resistance.
+They are given contact lenses to replace the sunglasses and learn about the aliens using global warming to make Earth's atmosphere similar to their homeworld while depleting its resources for their own gain.
+They also learn that the aliens have been bribing human collaborators in exchange for wealth.
+Holly joins the meeting, bringing information about where the signal may be originating.
+Soon afterwards, the meeting is raided by police, with the majority of those present killed and the survivors scattered.
+Nada and Frank are cornered in an alley, but Frank activates an alien wristwatch, opening a portal to the alien's spaceport on Earth under Cable 54, an alien-run news network.